silky/cppn-bookshelf/README.md

 ./compute-cppns.py
 ```

-(Note: This step might take a while, depending on how many books you have.)
+(Note: This step might take a while, depending on how many books you have, as
+it's the part that computes the cool-looking spine image, from the cover
+image.)

 4. Run `make-page`